Telehack

 Telehack is an online simulation of a stylized interface for ARPANET and Usenet, created anonymously in 2010.
-It is a full multi-user simulation, including 26,600+ simulated hosts with systems, directories, games, thousands of files, programs, and Bulletin Board Systems (BBS) spanning the years 1985 to 1990.
+It is a multi-user simulation in which participants share a common environment, and contains roughly 26,600 simulated hosts holding period files, programs, games and bulletin board systems, depicting the network as it stood between 1985 and 1990.

-Users can connect via telnet, ssh or in a web browser to explore a pre-Web 1.0 archive of files, documents, scripts and newsgroup posts saved from BBSes thanks to textfiles.com.
+Users can connect via Telnet, SSH or in a web browser to explore an archive of files, documents, scripts and newsgroup posts saved from BBSes, drawn largely from textfiles.com.